microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 it makes for a greater set of possible edits when combined with [constraints](#constraints).

 The other motivation is that simpler postconditions make authoring transactions much more approachable.
-This is because they reduce the number of possible states the document could be in between the edits that make up the transaction, and after the transaction.
+This is because they reduce the number of possible states the document could be in after each edit that makes up the transaction.

 For example, consider an application that allows the end user to select a set of sticky notes across several pages, and group all of the selected notes under a new page, assigning to each one an ordinal number based on the selection order.
-This functionality effectively allows a user to make a numbered list out of a set of sticky nodes.
+This functionality effectively allows a user to make a numbered list out of a set of N sticky nodes.

-This can be achieved by writing a transaction that loops through the selected N notes in the order they were selected, assigning ordinals incrementally and moving each one to the end of the new page.
+This can be achieved by writing a transaction that loops through the N selected sticky notes in the order they were selected, assigning ordinals incrementally and moving each one to the end of the new page.

-By the time this transaction is sequenced and applied, concurrent edits may have affected the relevant sticky notes in different ways: some of them may have been assigned different ordinals, some of them may have been moved, removed, or their parent pages may have been moved or removed.
+By the time this transaction is sequenced and applied, concurrent edits may have affected the relevant sticky notes in different ways: some of them may have been assigned different ordinals, some of them may have been moved/removed, and some of their parent pages may have been moved/removed.
-Despite that, `SharedTree`'s current merge semantics guarantee that by the end of the transaction all of the relevant sticky notes will reside in the new page, and that their ordinals will be assigned in order from 1 to N.
+Despite that, `SharedTree`'s current merge semantics guarantee that by the end of the transaction, all of the relevant sticky notes will reside in the new page and that their ordinals will be assigned in order from 1 to N.
-If any of the concurrent changes had the power to prevent the relevant notes from being moved by our transaction, or to prevent them from being annotated with the ordinals, then our transaction may lead to a state where the new page only contains a subset of the selected notes, and their ordinals may have gaps, not be unique, and be out of order.
+If any of the concurrent changes had the power to prevent the relevant notes from being moved by the transaction or from being annotated with the ordinals, then the transaction may lead to a state where the new page only contains a subset of the selected notes, and their ordinals may have gaps, may not be unique, or may be out of order.
-In other words, it would be very hard to make any kind of valuable claim about the effect of the transaction, and end-users would experience some very confusing outcomes.
+In other words, it would be very difficult to make any kind of valuable claim about the effect of the transaction, and end users would experience some very confusing outcomes.

-To get a more general sense of the positive effect of simpler postconditions, we can model transactions as being composed of `N` edits (`e1` through `eN`), where each edit `ei` will have one of `ki` possible effects when the transaction is applied.
+To get a more general sense of the positive effect of simpler postconditions, we can model transactions as being composed of `N` edits (`e1` through `eN`), where the effect of each edit `ei` is one out of a set whose size is `ki`.
-Which one of the `ki` possible effects is applied for a given `ei` depends on what concurrent edits were sequenced before the transaction.
+The particular effect that is applied (out of the `ki` possibilities) for a given `ei` depends on what concurrent edits were sequenced before the transaction.
-Under this model, the set of possible effects for a transaction is therefore `k1 * k2 * ... * kN`.
+Under this model, the number of possible effects for a transaction of `N` edits is `k1 * k2 * ... * kN`.
 `SharedTree`'s supported set of edits all have exactly one possible effect, so any transaction is guaranteed to have `1 * 1 * ... * 1 = 1` effect.
-If `SharedTree`'s supported set of edits had not one but two possible effects, then a transaction of `N` edits would have `2`<sup>`N`</sup> possible effects.
+If `SharedTree`'s supported set of edits had not one but two possible effects, then a transaction of `N` edits would have `2`<sup>`N`</sup> possible effects, which would make using those edits in transactions less practical.

 ## Constraints

-Constrains is a feature that allows transactions authors to add additional preconditions to a transaction, thereby ensuring that its effect will only apply if some specific conditions are met.
+`SharedTree` allows transaction authors to add additional preconditions to a transaction, thereby ensuring that its effect will only apply if some specific conditions are met.
+These are called constraints.
 This is useful when the transaction's effect may be rendered undesirable by the effects of concurrent edits that are sequenced before the transaction.

 Consider an application whose data model includes two arrays,